-A student cannot repeat the assessment of Sessional Test - I and Sessional Test- II.
+A student cannot repeat the assessment of Sessional test I and Sessional test II.
 However, if for any compulsive reason, the student could not attend the test, the prerogative of arranging a special test lies with the teacher in consultation with the Head of the Department.

-A minimum of 50% marks in each course is prescribed for a pass.
 A student has to secure 50% minimum in the End Semester Examination.

-If a candidate who has not secured a minimum of 50% of marks in a course shall be deemed to have failed in that course.
+The student who has not secured a minimum of 50% of marks (sessional plus end semester examination) in a paper shall be deemed to have failed in that paper.